tyoeer/fusta-femas/README.md

 To serve the current codebase with the alt database, run `just alt`.

-To reset/create the database, run `just reset-alt-db`
+To reset the database, run `just reset-alt-db`

 ## Useful links